-Report on the lines 3a through 3b. column (a), the amount of dividends included in Part I, line 11 from foreign and U.S. entities.
-Report on lines 3a through 3b, column (e), the amount of any dividends included in taxable income on Form 1120-F, Section II, line Do not include on lines 3a through 3b dividends from global securities dealings which are reportable on Part II. line 16c. or dividends reported elsewhere (e.g., line 12 for reportable transactions).
+Report on the lines 3a through 3b, column (a), the amount of dividends included in Part I, line 11 from foreign and U.S. entities.
+Report on lines 3a through 3b, column (e), the amount of any dividends included in taxable income on Form 1120-F, Section II, line 4.
+Do not include on lines 3a through 3b dividends from global securities dealings which are reportable on Part II, line 16c, or dividends reported elsewhere (e.g., substitute dividends reportable on line 3c and reportable transactions reportable on line 12).
 Any effectively connected dividends from corporations reported by the foreign corporation under the equity method are reported in columns (c) and (e) of this line, as described in the instructions for Part II, line 8.